 Bylaw #1 & Objectives

-The Centre's objectives (PDF) were approved by Special Resolution in February 2017 and amended bylaws (PDF) were approved by Special Resolution in January 2019.
+The Centre's objectives (PDF) were approved by Special Resolution on February 2017 and amended bylaws (PDF) were approved by Special Resolution on Dec.
+12, 2024.

 Position Descriptions